Skip to Main Content

 The American Seed Trade Association recently gave Kelly its Lifetime Honorary Membership Award, one of the highest awards it gives out.
 “God has blessed us far beyond anything we ever could have imagined,” Cheryl says.
 “The reason I love it so much is because it has allowed us to share the gift.
 We can live quite simply.
 The joy comes in being able to share those gifts and use God’s money in that way.”

-When they die, the Keithlys’ estate will go to six different Lutheran Church—Missouri Synod ministries including CUI.
+When they die, the Keithlys’ estate will go to six different Lutheran Church—Missouri Synod ministries including Concordia University Irvine.

 “It’s so exciting that God’s blessings will continue long after we’re gone,” says Cheryl.
 “Anything invested in the lives of students at Concordia is going to be blessed manifold over the generations as these students go out and use what they’ve been taught, whether in church work, school, business, medicine, engineering, whatever.
 They’re not just learning academics, they are learning a way of life.”